tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 It was Groth in [[18]] who first constructed "a pairing-based (preprocessing) SNARK for arithmetic circuit satisfiability, which is an NP-complete language".
-But when it comes to a scalable zero-knowledge proof system, it was Ben-Sasson et al in [[2]] who first presented a practical recursive proof composition that uses a cycle of elliptic curves.
+But when it comes to a scalable zero-knowledge proof system, it was Ben-Sasson et al in [[2]] who first presented a practical recursive proofs composition that uses a cycle of elliptic curves.

 **Definition 1:**
 Given an elliptic curve $E$ over a field $\mathbb{F}$, the **embedding degree** of an elliptic curve